ray-lee/cspace-client.js/examples/README.md

 The following examples are included:

 - [listReadFirst.js](./listReadFirst.js) - List all of the object records stored in CollectionSpace, and retrieve the first.
+- [deleteEmptyVocabs.js](./deleteEmptyVocabs.js) - Find all vocabularies (dynamic term lists) in CollectionSpace that have no terms, and delete them.